DestineeAdams/the-wisdom-dispenser/README.md

 # The-wisdom-dispenser
-Full-stack web app that allows you to receive and share wisdom with random strangers on the internet uses a costom API i also made see it (here)[https://github.com/DestineeAdams/WisdomDisperserAPI]
+Full-stack web app that allows you to receive and share wisdom with random strangers on the internet uses a costom API I also made see it [here](https://github.com/DestineeAdams/WisdomDisperserAPI)

 ![demo gif](https://semii.space/files/TheWisdomDispenser.gif)